princyok/princyok.github.io/_posts/2020-03-27-optimize-an-artificial-neuron-from-scratch.markdown

 There are many ways to solve this optimization problem, but we will go with the one that scales excellently with deep neural networks, since that is the eventual goal of this writeup.
 And that brings us to the gradient descent algorithm.
 A method for finding local extrema of a function using the gradient of that function.
 It was introduced in 1847 by Augustin-Louis Cauchy, and still remains widely used in deep learning today.

-We will illustrate how it works using a simple scenario where we have a dataset made of one feature and one target, and we want to use the mean square error as cost function.
+We will illustrate how it works using a simple scenario where we have a dataset made of one feature and one target, and we want to use the mean squared error as cost function.
 We specify a linear activation function ($$a=f(a)$$) for the neuron.
 Then the equation for our neuron will be:

 $$
 a=f\left(z\right)=w_1\ \cdot x_1+w_0